At the end of reading this article, you’ll be ready to start a plastic surgery marketing plan.

 – PPC Ads that send browsers to an opt-in page

-Emailing prospective clients or prior clients is a great way to let them know of new services or products that your clinic now has available.
+Emailing prospective patients or prior clients is a great way to let them know of new services or products that your clinic now has available.

 New filler?
 Email your list!
 New laser resurfacing machine?
 Email your list!
 Are you having a big event?
 Email your list!